geoffryan/hydro2d/README.md

 `Makefile.in` is ignored by the repo, it is machine specific, so feel free to edit it at any time.

-To copy the executable, parfiles, and visualization scripts into another directory set the `INSTALL_DIR` directory in `Makefile.in` and run `make install`.
+To automatically copy the executable, parfiles, and visualization scripts into another directory set the `INSTALL_DIR` directory in `Makefile.in` and run `make install`.

 ## Running: